DEsalasL/lopit_analyst/README.md

 # Lopit analyst
-it is a program designed to analyse TMT labeled proteomics data that have been pre-processed with Proteome Discoverer 3.1+ (Thermo Scientific)
+A program for analysing TMT labeled proteomics data that have been pre-processed with Proteome Discoverer 3.1+ (Thermo Scientific)

 # Installation
 CUDA/GPU requirements:
-•	Cuda 12+
+•	Cuda 11+
 •	NVIDIA driver 450.80.02+
 •	Volta architecture or better (compute capability >=7.0)
 •	Python 3.11+

-1. create an environment with mamba(only valid in Waller lab server) and activate it:
+1. Create an environment with mamba (only valid in Waller lab server) and activate it:
 ```
 source $HOME/.conda_source
 replace <user> for your user account handle in the following command line: